Compare PEPPERSTONE Versus AVATRADE and IC Markets broker accounts.

 AvaTrade is not listed on any stock market, does not disclose its yearly report on its website.

 This is not terribly unusual for a broker, but you will want to check all of this out before you continue.
-Safety is the most important thing to consider.
+Financial regulation is the most important thing to consider.
 Pepperstone is not listed as a PLC.

 AvaTrade is a popular well known financial trading platform serving over 300,000 customers.